Common Questions Answered

 6. Where are your puppies kept?

 Answer: Our puppies are kept inside our home in what we call the puppy nursery.
-I actually move into that room and sleep right next to mom and babies for at least the first couple weeks.
+I actually move into that room and sleep right next to mom and babies for at least the first few weeks.
 They are a part of the family from the moment they arrive.

 7. Are the puppies socialized before they go to their new homes?